<?xml version="1.0"?>

 <Author>

-<affiliation locale="en_US">Assistant Professor, Health Equity Research Center (HERC), Tehran University of Medical Sciences, Tehran, Iran.</affiliation>
+<affiliation locale="en_US">Associate Professor, Medical Ethics and History of Medicine Research Center, Tehran University of Medical Sciences, Tehran, Iran.</affiliation>

 </Author>